Claire studied autism, childhood and psychology at The Open University and has 20 years experience caring for children with special needs.

-Within our society children tend to be dependant on adults for care and guidance due to them having less knowledge, skills, power and autonomy.
-This means that, depending on the child's age, adults are able to do a lot to shelter children from the hardships of the adult world.
-Although when doing this adults generally mean well and have children's best interests at heart, protecting them to much can also put children at greater risk of abuse or exploitation.
+Within western society, children are generally dependent on adults for care and guidance and are regarded as having less knowledge, skills, power and autonomy.
+Although this means that adults can do a lot to shelter children from the hardships of the adult world, it can also put children at a greater risk of being abused or exploited.

 The Four P's